Length: SVL up to 119mm, with the tail being equal to or longer than the body length

 Ages of over ten years recorded for wild animals.
 Captive animals have been reported to live 55+ years (D. Keall, personal communication, May 22, 2021).

-Originally found throughout the North Island, McGregor’s skink are now restricted to a few islands (Mana Island, Sail Rock, Bream and Cavalli Islands, Lady Alice and Whatupuke Islands).
+Originally found throughout the majority of the North Island, McGregor’s skinks are now restricted to a fraction of their former range.
+They now only occur on a few pest-free islands scattered between Northland and Wellington; four remnant populations exist (Mana Island, Sail Rock, Bream and Cavalli Islands), and two translocated populations (Lady Alice and Whatupuke Islands).

 Ecology and habitat

 McGregor's skinks are a large crepuscular or nocturnal species.
 They are particularly susceptible to evaporative water loss through their skin, so utilise humid and thermally stable microhabitats.

 They occupy a range of coastal habitats including open rocky platforms among dense vegetation such as flax (Phormium spp.), and New Zealand iceplant (Disphyma australe).
 They also inhabit coastal forest and scrub where they take refuge among thick leaf litter, under rocks and logs, or in seabird burrows during the day.

 McGregor's skinks are solitary and aggressively territorial.
 They have been recorded attacking and killing other lizards (including their own species) when caught in pitfall traps.